 Customise and Tune a Connection

-You can make customisations to a connection using a TDC file.
+You can make customisations to a connection string's parameters and to the connection's capabilities using a TDC file.
+This applies to both ODBC and JDBC connections.

-If you’re customising a JDBC-based connection, you can also make customisations in a PROPERTY file.
-For details, see Use a PROPERTIES file to customise a JDBC connection.
+If you’re customising a JDBC-based connection, you can also modify the connection string parameters in a properties file.
+For details, see Use a properties file to customise a JDBC connection.

 Use a TDC file to customise a connection